bhumphrey0x20/Traffic-Sign-Classifier/TSC2.md

 ### Data Preprosseing

 Preprossessing of the data included:
-    1. Converting the images to grayscale, using openCV cvtColor() function
+    1. converting the images to grayscale,
-    2. Histogram equalization to 'brighten' the overall image
+    2. using histogram equalization to 'brighten' the overall image
-    3. Blurring the image using the openCV function GaussianBlur()
+    3. smoothing the image, using Gaussian blur, and
-    4. Normalizing the image by the function (pixel -128)/128
+    4. normalizing the image by the function (pixel -128)/128

-Previous preprossessing attempts included converting to HSV color space and using the H-channel, warping the images, rotating the images randomly from -45 deg to +45 deg, 'zooming' (taking random region of interests and increasing the size to 32x32 pixels), and normalizing with function (pixel *0.8/255) + 0.1.
-However, these either reduced the overall validation accuracy or had no affect.
+Previous preprossessing attempts included converting to HSV color space and using the H-channel, warping the images, rotating the images randomly from -45 deg to +45 deg, "zooming" (taking random regions of interest and increasing the size to 32x32 pixels), and normalizing using the function (pixel *0.8/255) + 0.1.
+However, these either reduced the overall validation accuracy or had no affect, so they were not used here.

 ### Model Architecture

-The original architecture used the LeNet-5 Lab https://classroom.udacity.com/nanodegrees/nd013/parts/fbf77062-5703-404e-b60c-95b78b2f3f9e/modules/6df7ae49-c61c-4bb2-a23e-6527e69209ec/lessons/601ae704-1035-4287-8b11-e2c2716217ad/concepts/d4aca031-508f-4e0b-b493-e7b706120f81.
-Several hyperparameters and the activation function changed, however, the results were unsatisfactor and the model architecture was adjusted slightly.
+The original architecture used the architecture from the LeNet-5 Lab https://classroom.udacity.com/nanodegrees/nd013/parts/fbf77062-5703-404e-b60c-95b78b2f3f9e/modules/6df7ae49-c61c-4bb2-a23e-6527e69209ec/lessons/601ae704-1035-4287-8b11-e2c2716217ad/concepts/d4aca031-508f-4e0b-b493-e7b706120f81.
+Several hyperparameters were changed and the activation function was changed, however, the results were unsatisfactory.
+Therefore the model architecture was adjusted slightly.
 The following achitecture was used:

 Layer1:     Conv            kernel = 3x3, strides=1, output = (28,28, 6)